ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/work_effort_manager_integration.md

 ## Objectives
 - Integrate the Work Effort Manager into the system instead of using ai_work_effort_creator.py only
-- Create a config.json file in .AI-Setup folder to configure the system
+- Create a config.json file in _AI-Setup folder to configure the system
 - Ensure all components properly use the Work Effort Manager when specified in config

 ## Tasks
-- [x] Create config.json in .AI-Setup folder with work effort manager configuration
+- [x] Create config.json in _AI-Setup folder with work effort manager configuration
 - [x] Modify cli.py to check for config.json and use WorkEffortManager when specified
 - [x] Update run_work_effort_manager.py to load and use the config.json file
 - [x] Create tests to verify that the integration works correctly